ADD CONDITION

 FAQ

-Fisherman's Friend® Cherry is a menthol cough suppressant lozenge that temporarily relieves occasional minor sore throat and cough due to minor throat and bronchial irritation.
+FISHERMAN'S FRIEND® CHERRY is a menthol cough suppressant lozenge designed to temporarily relieve occasional minor sore throat and cough due to minor throat and bronchial irritation.

 Adults and children 2 years of age and over should allow 1 lozenge to dissolve slowly in the mouth and can repeat every 2 hours as needed or as directed by a doctor.